Let's find out how you can embed or use the widget for your website or web-app.

 - The email of the user: If your user is logged in, you might already know his email, you can pass it and we associated with the feedback.
 Using the data-email attribute

-- Pass custom fields: If you have created custom fields for your Carrier, you can pass them in the widget, using the data-custom-fields.
+- Pass custom fields: If you have created custom fields for your Form, you can pass them in the widget, using the data-custom-fields.
 With two custom fields user_id and name, it would look like data-custom-fields="user_id=22&name=bapt".
 Note that you need to create those custom fields in your Feedier dashboard beforehand (learn how here).

 - Whether you want the user to leave the website or not to answer: true or false, using the data-in-site attribute